How much does a trip to Ireland cost? (Expenses from our 2017 trip)

-The first place was Kilfeacle House in County Tipperary.
+The first place was Kilfeacle House in County Tipperary, which is unfortunately no longer available to rent.
 We booked three nights here, but only stayed for two.
 One of my favorite tricks is to book the night before we arrive so that our room is ready when we land in Ireland.
 No waiting for check-in.
 Paying for that extra night is so worth it after a long international flight.
 The total cost was €240 for three nights ($264).

 Next, we went to the Dingle Peninsula to a small village called Ballyferriter.
 We stayed at the best place for those traveling with their young families.
 The total cost was €688.19 ($757) for eight nights.